xmos/sw_usb_audio/doc/rst/quick.rst

 XMOS XTC Development Tools
 ==========================

-The `XMOS XTC tools` provide everything you need to develop applications for `xcore multicore microcontrollers` and can be downloaded, free of charge, from `XMOS XTC tools <https://www.xmos.com/software-tools/>`__.
+The `XMOS XTC tools` provide everything required to develop applications for `xcore multicore microcontrollers` and can be downloaded, free of charge, from `XMOS XTC tools <https://www.xmos.com/software-tools/>`__.
 Installation instructions can be found `here <https://xmos.com/xtc-install-guide>`_.
 Be sure to pay attention to the section `Installation of required third-party tools
 <https://www.xmos.com/documentation/XM-014363-PC-10/html/installation/install-configure/install-tools/install_prerequisites.html>`_.